 2) Business description in your profile

 Your business description is another spot on your profile that can be keyworded.
 You get 160 characters here to briefly describe what you do, using some specific keywords for your niche.
-This is also a good spot to add a call to action.

 3) Board Titles and Descriptions